tynrare/useful-tips/linux.md

 - alt-< Move to the beginning (top) of the history list.
 - alt-> Move to the end (bottom) of the history list; i.e., the current command line.
 - ctrl-R Reverse incremental search.
 Searches incrementally from the current command line up the history list.
 - alt-P Reverse search, non-incremental.
-With this key, type the search string and press enter before the search is performed. alt -N Forward search, non-incremental.
+With this key, type the search string and press enter before the search is performed.
+- alt-N Forward search, non-incremental.
 - ctrl-O Execute the current item in the history list and advance to the next one.
 This is handy if you are trying to re-execute a sequence of commands in the history list.

 - !!
 Repeat the last command.
 It is probably easier press the up arrow and enter.